athanclark/frankenscript/README.md

 ## Usage

-Let's make partially evaluating addition.
+Let's dissect addition into a monstrosity.
 Here is an explicit addition function, `plus`:

 ```javascript